 A municipal security trade or transaction is a sale of a bond by one party to another.

-There are two ways to find trade data on EMMA.
-When you search for information on
+There are several ways to find trade data on EMMA.

 The following items are disclosed in connection with trade prices, depending on